Darío Carreño

-Abraham Darío Carreño Rohan (born 13 January 1988) is a Mexican professional footballer who last played as a forward for Liga Nacional club Nueva Concepción.
+Abraham Darío Carreño Rohan (born 13 January 1988) is a former Mexican professional footballer who last played as a forward for Liga Nacional club Nueva Concepción.

 Club career

 CF Monterrey

 Carreño started playing professionally in C.F.
 Monterrey, and made his league debut in August 2008 at 20 years old, in a tie with Atlas in Guadalajara, Jalisco.
 He eventually became a very important player for Monterrey.
 He earned his nickname of "El Amuleto" (The Amulet) due to a long streak of subbing into the match and scoring important goals.
 He is bound to gain minutes with Monterrey and is a national team strong prospect.

 In the season Clausura 2009, Carreño became a very important substitute in club Monterrey's line up.
 He scored his first ever professional goal in a match against club Indios de Ciudad Juárez, he ended up scoring a total of 5 goals in that season.
 In Carreño's next season Apertura 2009, Monterrey won the championship for the third time, Carreño scored 4 goals in this season but scored a crucial goal in the semifinal's against Toluca which ended up making the game a 1–1 draw, but 3-1 global score, sending Moterrey to the final, to beat Cruz Azul for the championship.
 In the next season Bicentenario 2010 Carreño became the top scorer of Monterrey with 7 goals, and an important starter taking the place of Chilean striker Humberto Suazo.
 Monterrey ended the season in first place with a great record of 10 wins, 6 ties, and 1 loss. but lost in the quarterfinals against Pachuca.
 Although Carreño could not lead Monterrey to the semifinals, He was still very important through the whole season, and can be a very important player in there line up, for the upcoming season.